Antoni Karwowski

-Antoni Karwowski (born 14 April 1948) is a Polish lyrical abstraction painter and neofiguration painter and performance artist.
+Antoni Karwowski (born 14 April 1948) is a Polish lyrical abstraction and neo-figuration painter and performance artist active since the 1980s.

 Early life and family

-Karwowski was raised in a small town in Eastern Poland near Biebrza National Park.
-His father, Jozef Karwowski, was a social worker and promoter of culture and his mother Larysa (maiden name Zub) was a hairdresser.
-He has one younger brother, Maciej.
+Antoni Karwowski was born and raised in Grajewo, Eastern Poland, near Biebrza National Park.
+His father, Józef Karwowski, was a social worker, and his mother, Larysa Karwowski (née Zub), was a hairdresser.
+He has a younger brother named Maciej.

-Karwowski grew up in a multigenerational family under the strong influence of his father and Russian grandfather, Szymon Zub.
-His father gave him his first drawing lesson, and his grandfather was also creative, writing poetry and singing old Russian songs.
-His later work was influenced by Polish and Russian culture and traditions, as well as a childhood surrounded by the wilderness that encouraged his sensitivity and strong feelings of individualism.
+Karwowski grew up in a multigenerational household.
+His father gave him his first drawing lesson, while his grandfather wrote poetry and sang old Russian songs.
+Aspects of Polish and Russian culture and tradition, along with his upbringing in a wilderness environment, influenced his childhood.

 Painting and performance art

-After graduating high school Karwowski started painting more and experimenting with different forms of art.
-He changed homes and universities several times while looking for a place where he could fully develop his talents.
-He worked as a miner while conducting his search, and later joined the Fine Arts Faculty at the Nicolaus Copernicus University in Toruń, where he became a professional artist.
+After graduating from high school, Karwowski began painting and experimenting with various art media.
+During his art studies, he transferred between several universities and worked as a miner.
+He later joined the Fine Arts Faculty at the Nicolaus Copernicus University in Toruń.

-In early 80s Karwowski and Zbigniew Oleszynski started a Polish performance group known as "Group A".
-From that time on, Karwowski has been heavily engaged in performance art, both as an organizer and a participant.
-Since 2003 he has organized the International Performance & Intermedia Festival in Szczecin.
+In the late 1970s, Karwowski and Zbigniew Oleszynski co-founded the Polish performance group "Group A".
+Karwowski has remained active in performance art, participating in and organizing events.
+Since 2003, he has organized the International Performance & Intermedia Festival in Szczecin.